artneto/Alma-Studio-Website/README.md

 <h4>Form Page</h4>

--Login, Register Now, contact us were created in order to provide easy access to new, returning and frequent visitor users.
+-Login, Register Now, contact us page were created in order to provide easy access to new, returning and frequent visitor users.

+<h4>Features Left to Implement</h4>

+-Login, Register Now, contact us are not redirected to another page because the focus of the course would only be using HTML and CSS, and for that I would need to work with PHP to create a confirmation page.

 <h1> DEPLOYMENT</h1>

 - To deploy my project, I used the command prompt to push my Gitpod workspace to my Alma Website projectone Github repository.
 This was done everytime I implemented adjustments to my code which further needed to be stored.
-The live connection may be found here: *****************.
+The live connection may be found here: https://github.com/artneto/Alma-Studio-Website.

 <h1>CREDITS</h1>